algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 algorithm.init("Algorithmia")
 {% endhighlight %}

 When executed on the Algorithmia platform and providing the string "HAL 9000" as an input, this algorithm will output "hello HAL 9000".
-If executed locally, the algorithm will print `hello Algorithmia` to `stdout` instead.
+If executed locally, such as during development or debugging, the algorithm will print `hello Algorithmia` to `stdout` instead.

 ## Loaded State